reshamas/fastai_deeplearn_part1/courses/dl2/lesson_8.md

 - sometimes when you have very few mini-batches, that is not a good idea
 - a lot of people ask on forums how to fix it: `learn_sched.plot(n_skip=5, n_skip_end=1)`
 - second plot shows it
-- if your dataset is really tiny, you can use a smaller batch size
+- if your dataset is really tiny, you can use a smaller batch size, if you only have 3 or 4 batches worth, there is nothing to see

 ```python
 learn.sched.plot()